 Standard

-To connect to Snowflake using standard authentication, you need the Snowflake account user name and password.
+To connect to Snowflake using standard authentication, you need the Snowflake account name, warehouse name, user name, and either your account password or a programmatic access token (PAT).

 Let's get the required details such as the Snowflake account name, warehouse, and role details from the Snowflake account.